Goodness-of-Fit and Clustering of Spherical Data: the QuadratiK package in R and Python: Introduction

+\textit{Outline}.
 The rest of the article is organized as follows.
-In Section \ref{sec:KBQD}, the one-sample kernel-based quadratic distance test statistic is presented.
-In the corresponding subsections, the derived test statistic is used for constructing the multivariate normality test \citep{Lindsay2014} and for testing uniformity on the Sphere \citep{Ding2023}, under appropriate choices of the kernel function.
-Each method in the presented package is introduced together with a synthetic example with codes both in \text{R} and \text{Python}.
-Subsection \ref{subsec:k-sample} introduces the non-parametric two-sample and $k$-sample KBQD test statistic for comparing two or more multivariate distributions \citep{Markatou2023}.
-This includes the algorithm proposed for selecting the bandwidth parameter $h$ of the normal kernel based on the power analysis of the test.
+Section \ref{sec:KBQD} provides the necessary background on the kernel-based quadratic distances and introduces the structure of the \texttt{QuadratiK} package.
+Section \ref{sec:tests} details the construction of the KBQD tests.
+In the corresponding subsections, the test statistics for normality, the non-parametric two-sample and $k$-sample tests are derived using the normal kernel.
+These methods are introduced together with synthetic examples and two real data examples with codes in \texttt{R}.
+This section also includes the algorithm proposed for selecting the bandwidth parameter $h$ of the normal kernel based on the power analysis of the test.
+Finally, subsection \ref{subsec:test_uniform} introduces the Poisson kernel and the derived test statistics for testing uniformity on the sphere along with code illustrations.
 The clustering algorithm appropriate for use with data on the sphere \citep{golzy2020} provided in the software is described in Section \ref{sec:clustering}, and its usage, together with the additional graphical functions, is shown through a real data application.
-In addition, section \ref{subsec:pkbd} presents the implementation of different algorithms for generating random samples following the Poisson kernel-based density.
-Section \ref{sec:dashboard} illustrates the Dashboard application, while a summary is provided in Section \ref{sec:conclusion}.
+A summary is provided in Section \ref{sec:conclusion}.